 As a dedicated ecommerce platform, Magento comes with built-in functionality that is essential to building and running a store online.
 This functionality includes product comparisons, product tiers, discounts, coupons, and multi-store management.

 Not being a dedicated ecommerce platform also gives WordPress a unique advantage.
 While Magento only provides features and supports integrations for ecommerce, WordPress has features and plugins for virtually anything you can think of.
-You can integrate with major social media sites, optimize and compress your images automatically, display an event calendar, and much more.
+You can integrate with major social media sites, optimize and compress your images automatically, display an event calendar, add a mega menu, and much more.

 Magento vs. WordPress Price